software-architects/software-architects-website/_posts/2016-11-15-Docker-Windows-Nano-Server-Continuous-Lifecycle.md

 ## Introduction

-Today, I will do two sessions at the [Continous Lifecycle Conference](https://www.continuouslifecycle.de/) in Germany.
+Today, I will do two sessions at the [Continous Lifecycle and Container Conference](https://www.continuouslifecycle.de/) in Germany.
 As usual, my sessions will be very much cloud related.
 My firsts session is about container technology in the Microsoft universe.
 My second one covers Nano Server, the cloud-optimized version of Windows.
 In this blog post I share my slides and samples.

 {: .showcase}
 You can find the slides (PPTX and PDF) and the sample code in [GitHub repository](https://github.com/rstropek/DockerVS2015Intro/blob/master/).
 Feel free to clone, fork and send me pull requests if you make enhancements.